lextoumbourou/notes/notes/permanent/set.md

 Objects in a set are called **elements** or **members** of the set.

 We often refer to sets in everyday language: you may have heard of a tea set, a drum set, a set of action figurines, etc. These terms refer to specific collections of objects.
-It is clear which objects in our house are members of that set and which are not.
+It is clear which objects in are members of each set and which are not.

 Sets are commonly notated using curly braces.
 For example: